On Borel subalgebras of quantum groups: Induction of one-dimensional characters

-We shall see that also for our new Borel subalgebras $B$ the induced modules for generic $\chi$ are irreducible, while special values of $\chi$ have as quotient each of the irreducible finite-dimensional $U_q(\g)$-modules $L(\lambda)$.
-However the action of $U^0$ will not be diagonalizable any more.\\
+We shall see that also for our new Borel subalgebras $B$ the induced modules for generic $\chi$ are irreducible, while special values of $\chi$ have as quotient each of the irreducible finite-dimensional $U$-modules $L(\lambda)$.
+However, the action of $U^0$ will not be diagonalizable anymore.\\

-\begin{problem} Is it true that any induced module from a Borel subalgebra have a unique irreducible quotient?
-It is to expect that maximality enters here. \end{problem} \begin{problem} Can one use the graded algebra in the upcoming Conjecture A to understand these modules and determine their decomposition behaviour of the induced modules?
-We would expect that $\gr(B)^0$ plays a similar role as $U^0$ in the standard case, so the graded modules $\gr(V)$ should be $\gr(B)^0$-diagonalized. \end{problem} \begin{problem} Can one define a category $\mathcal{O}$ with nice properties?
-In particular it should be an abelian category, closed under submodules and quotients, with enough projectives and injectives. \end{problem}
+\begin{problem} Is it true that any induced module from a Borel subalgebra has a unique irreducible quotient?
+It is to expect that maximality enters here. \end{problem} \begin{problem} Can the graded algebra in the upcoming Conjecture A be used to understand these modules and determine the decomposition behavior of their induced modules?
+We would expect that $\gr(B)^0$ plays a similar role as $U^0$ in the standard case, so the graded modules $\gr(V)$ should be $\gr(B)^0$-diagonal. \end{problem} \begin{problem} Can a category $\mathcal{O}$ with nice properties be defined?
+In particular, it should be an abelian category, closed under submodules and quotients, with enough projectives and injectives. \end{problem}